vmware/vic/doc/user_doc/vic_installation/networks.md

-# vSphere Integrated Containers Engine Networking Overview #
+# Networks Used by vSphere Integrated Containers Engine #

 You can configure networks that are tied into the vSphere infrastructure.
 Pre-configured networks available to a virtual container host are determined by the networks that you define when you configure the virtual container host.